silverstripe/developer-docs/en/03_Upgrading/07_Upgrading_Fluent.md

 }
 ```

-[note]
+> [!NOTE]
-You cannot simply localise the `BannerID` field and expect the relation to be localised, as that won't copy the `Banner` object to the new locale.
+> You cannot simply localise the `BannerID` field and expect the relation to be localised, as that won't copy the `Banner` object to the new locale.
-[/note]

 This strategy is called "localise by relation" AKA "indirect localisation".
 We recommend this approach in most cases.